-Student's Name ent's Name Course Code Date Facilitator/Evaluator's Name Area 3 2 1 0 Score Critical Thinking Rich in content, thoughtful, reflective, insightful; shows careful analysis Substantial information, thoughtful, insightful; analysis has taken place.
+Student's Nam е Course Code Date Facilitator/Evaluator's Name Area 3 2 1 0 Score Critical Thinking Rich in content, thoughtful, reflective, insightful; shows careful analysis Substantial information, thoughtful, insightful; analysis has taken place.
 Information is thin and covers the surface of the topic.
 Lacks enough evidence of critical thinking.
 Basic information, no analysis or insight demonstrated.
 Connections Clear connections made to previous or current information; creates relevancy in the discussion.
 Some connections are made to previous or current information; generally, needs more depth and/or detail.
 Limited connections, vague generalities.
 No connections made to previous or current information.
 Uniqueness New ideas are presented with good depth and detail.
 Some new ideas are presented.
 Depth and details are satisfactory.
 Few, if any, new ideas are presented.
 Depth and details are lacking.
 No new ideas presented.
 No depth or details.
 Timeliness All required postings are on time for others to read and respond.
 Most postings are on time for others to read and respond.
 Postings are rarely on time or last minute without allowing for response time.
 Some, or all, required postings are missing.
 Stylistics No grammatical or stylistic errors.
 Several grammatical or stylistic errors.
 Obvious grammatical or stylistic errors; errors interfere with content.
 Obvious grammatical or stylistic errors.
 Makes understanding impossible.
-Response to peer post Thoughtful and provides appropriate/professional feedback Responds in a professional/appropriate manner Responds to peer with limited depth and professionalism Does not respond to peer